Hello there, welcome!

 But it didn’t.
 Here’s where the story starts to get better…

 About seven years ago and through a set of circumstances, God’s light began to break though my darkness.
 I became desperate for Him, desperate to understand our situation in the context of His life and His word, and He started to take me on a long, painful, glorious journey.
 While our physical situation was still horrific every day, I began to see things from a different perspective, one that was filled with hope.

 It was HARD, and it was a FIGHT.
 It is an ACT OF WAR to choose hope when all of life is telling you there is no reason for hope.
 (If you would like to read more about how I fought my way out of the darkness, you can find that in two parts, Part 1 and Part 2.
 Some of you are in this place right now.

-I knew that Carson would not always be sick even though the doctors say his condition will be life-long.
+I knew that Carson would not always be sick even though the doctors consider his diagnosis’ incurable.
 God told me from the very beginning it would be a fight, and not to believe everything we heard.
 We’ve worked hard in not taking on the labels that doctors wanted to give him, and by this I mean yes, a physical diagnosis can exist but we listen first to the voice of God as a reference point.
 I don’t believe that just because a doctor says something is true, it automatically is.
 While I’ve known that Carson will be well again, everything in our physical circumstances continues to scream the opposite.
 Maybe those on the outside think I am simply in denial.
 All I can say is our faith is strong in what God has promised.

 God will meet you where you are, if you take a step towards Him.
 His heart is so full of love for all people.
 He hears you.
 He sees you.